-- •The student will conference with an administrator and may be suspended from riding the bus for up to five days.
-Second Referral or Ticket Within Three Months of the First Offense - •The student will conference with an administrator and may be suspended from riding the bus for five days.
-Third Referral or Ticket Within Three Months of the Second Offense - •The student will conference with an administrator and will be suspended from riding the bus for up to ten days.
-Fourth Referral or Ticket - •The student will conference with an administrator and may be suspended from riding the bus for ten days or more up to the remainder of the school year depending on the severity of the situation.
+•The student will conference with an administrator and may be suspended from riding the bus for up to five days.

+Second Referral or Ticket Within Three Months of the First Offense

+•The student will conference with an administrator and may be suspended from riding the bus for five days.

+Third Referral or Ticket Within Three Months of the Second Offense

+•The student will conference with an administrator and may be suspended from riding the bus for up to ten days.

+Fourth Referral or Ticket

+•The student will conference with an administrator and may be suspended from riding the bus for ten days or more up to the remainder of the school year depending on the severity of the situation.

-Students who violate school rules while on the school bus may receive the consequences outlined in the school code of conduct, such as Detention, In-School Suspension, or Out-of-School Suspension, in addition to being suspended from riding the bus.
+Students who violate school rules while on the school bus may receive the consequences outlined in the school code of conduct, such as Detention, In-School Suspension, Suspended Student Center, or Out-of-School Suspension, in addition to being suspended from riding the bus.
 If a student rides multiple busses, any bus suspension applies to all busses the student may ride.

-Permission to Ride Other Buses
+Permission to Ride Other Busses

 All students are assigned to a specific bus and stop.
-Students are not permitted to ride other buses or get on or off at other stops unless advance permission has been given by a building administrator.
+Students are not permitted to ride other busses or get on or off at other stops unless advance permission has been given by a building administrator.
 This should occur in emergency situations only.
-Prior to a building administrator granting permission, the student should give the administrator a written request signed by a parent/guardian stating the reason for the request.
+Prior to a building administrator granting permission, the student should give the administrator a written request signed by a parent/guardian stating the reason for the request, before 2:00 p.m. of the day for which the student is requesting the change.